plippe/blog/_posts/2019-03-01-scala-typeclasses.md

 }
 ```

-This version is quite small, and perfectly handles `String`s.
-The issue is that other types exists.
+This version is quite small and perfectly handles `String`s.
+The issue is that other types exist.

 I will focus on the `formatField` function.
 The others aren’t perfect, but limiting the formatting to `String`s is an obvious issue.
 The function should be able to format any argument.

 `Any` does offer a `toString` method.
 It works wonders for debugging, but I wouldn’t use it for anything else.
-Another option is supertypes, but built in types, like `Int`, and `List`, couldn’t extend it.
+Another option is supertypes, but built-in types, like `Int` and `List`, couldn’t extend it.
 The easiest solution is a typeclass.

 A typeclass is defined by a trait with a type argument.
 It can have one, or more functions to implement.